grahampugh/munki-with-config/README.md

 This requires The Luggage and will package up munkitools2 and the config script into a package for distribution.

-*NOTE: Can only be run on the DeployStudio server as that is where the scripts and packages are located.*

 The Luggage is a pre-requisite for this system: (https://github.com/unixorn/luggage)

 * `installer` folder contains files to make a configured munki installer